kevinhillinger/azure-templates/visualstudio-lab-vm/README.md

     <img src="http://azuredeploy.net/deploybutton.png"/>
 </a>

-This template allows you to deploy a simple Visual Studio Community 2015 Update 1 with Azure 2.8 on Windows Server 2012 R2 VM using the selected region of your choosing.
+This template allows you to deploy a simple Visual Studio Community 2015 Update 1 with Azure 2.8 SDK on Windows Server 2012 R2 VM using the selected region of your choosing.

 This will deploy on a D1 VM Size within a subnet with a network security group rule to allow RDP port 3389 inbound.